markwolfeman/ist653/calendar.markdown

 ------------

-# Unit 13:  June 25th Open Lab
+# Unit 13:  June 26th Open Lab

 - Work on Final Project and Test 2

 ------------

-# Unit 14:  June 27th Open Lab
+# Unit 14:  June 29th Open Lab

 - Work on Final Project and Test 2

 ------------

-# Final Day June 30th	 Open Lab
+# Final Day July 1st	 Open Lab

 - Work on Final Project and Test 2

 ------------

-**Everything Must Be Handed In By Date: Thursday, July 3rd**
+**Everything Must Be Handed In By Date: Friday, July 3rd**

 - Please hand in all assignments.
 - Test 2 / Create Job Announcement